VigneshKannaS/detecting_creditcard_fraud/README.md

 # motto

-To Detect the CreditCard fraud transaction with it's necessary features by employing MachineLearning technology.
+To detect credit card fraud transactions with their necessary features by employing machine learning technology.

-Nowadays Credit Card usage has been drastically increased across the world, now people believe in going cashless and are completely dependent on online transactions.
-A huge number of dollars of loss are caused every year by the criminals.
-The PWC  global economy crime survey of 2017 suggests that approximately 48% of organizations experienced economic crime.
-Therefore, there's positively a necessity to unravel the matter of credit card fraud detection.
+Credit card usage has increased dramatically worldwide.
+People now prefer going cashless and rely heavily on online transactions.
+Criminals cause a significant amount of financial loss each year.
+According to the PWC Global Economy Crime Survey of 2017, approximately 48% of organizations experienced economic crime.
+Therefore, there is a pressing need to address the issue of credit card fraud detection.

 # output